kptdev/kpt/docs/design-docs/08-package-variant.md

 "useast2-service-endpoints", "uswest1-service-endpoints", etc. When we
 instantiate the PackageVariant for a cluster, we want to inject the resource corresponding to the region in which the cluster exists.
-Thus, for each cluster we will create a `PackageVariant` resource pointing to the upstream package, but with injection selector values that are specific to the region for that cluster.
+Thus, for each cluster we will create a PackageVariant resource pointing to the upstream package, but with injection selector values that are specific to the region for that cluster.

 It is important to realize that the name of the in-package resource and the in- cluster resource need not match.
 In fact, it would be an unusual coincidence if they did match.
-The names in the package are the same across `PackageVariant`s using that upstream, but we want to inject different resources for each one such `PackageVariant`.
+The names in the package are the same across PackageVariants using that upstream, but we want to inject different resources for each one such PackageVariant.
 We also do not want to change the name in the package, because it likely has meaning within the package and will be used by functions in the package.
 Also, different roles controlling the names of the in-package and in- cluster resources.
 The names in the package are in the control of the package author.
 The names in the cluster are in the control of whoever populates the cluster (for example, some infrastructure team).
-The selector is the glue between them, and is in control of the `PackageVariant` resource creator.
+The selector is the glue between them, and is in control of the PackageVariant resource creator.

 The GVK on the other hand, has to be the same for the in-package resource and the in-cluster resource, because it tells us the API schema for the resource.
-Also, the namespace of the in-cluster object needs to be the same as the `PackageVariant` resource, or we could leak resources from namespaces to which our `PackageVariant` user does not have access.
+Also, the namespace of the in-cluster object needs to be the same as the PackageVariant resource, or we could leak resources from namespaces to which our PackageVariant user does not have access.

 With that understanding, the injection process works as follows: